James-Kua/NUS-Night-Courses/README.md

 ## NUS Night Courses Finder

-We define a course to be a night course, if any of the lecture slots are past 6pm and there are no other non-lecture lessons / there exists at least one non-lecture lesson past 6pm.
+A course is defined to be a night course, if any of the lecture slots are past 6pm and there are no other non-lecture lessons / there exists at least one non-lecture lesson past 6pm.

 run `python night_courses.py`